microsoft/Trieste/samples/infix/beyond-infix.md

 There are weaknesses to Trieste's built-in fuzzing method, however.
 Any fuzzing tool can only determine whether the program under test's behavior was good or bad based on what it can expect.
-For Trieste-based fuzzing, this means that if your rules don't violate well-formedness and your error cases have good coverage, you will pass fuzzing even if you implementation is otherwise completely wrong.
+For Trieste-based fuzzing, this means that if your rules don't violate well-formedness and your error cases have good coverage, you will pass fuzzing even if your implementation is otherwise completely wrong.
 For instance, one iteration of the tuples code passed extensive fuzzing, but it also flagged spurious errors on most tuple expressions because of a bug in how the parsing rules interacted (one rule would half parse the tuple, then another would mark that as an error).
 Since error reporting is a valid outcome for a Trieste pass that will not be flagged by fuzzing, we need more precise testing as well.